School of Law Logo5:19pm 04/04/2025

 • Sharing is Caring: Does Organ Allocation Policy Work?

-Benjamin McMichael: I examine changes in organ allocation policies.
+Benjamin J. McMichael: I examine changes in organ allocation policies.
 I find these policies increase national organ sharing and improve some transplant-specific outcomes.
 I introduce the novel concept of "transplant amenable deaths" to measure policy impacts beyond the transplant system, addressing an important gap in the literature.
 These deaths, representing potential lives saved by transplants, increase…

 • Inequitable Organ Allocation